emersonrafaels/machine_learning/Test and Validation/README.md

 1. **Train + Validation dataset**: Used to choice the best model and hyperparameters
 2. **Test dataset**: Used to evaluate the generalization error.

+The step-by-step is:

+1. Random selection of datasets: train, validation and test.
+2. Choose the best model and hyperparameters using the train dataset and validation dataset.
+3. Retrain using complete dataset (Train Dataset + Validation Dataset)
+4. Get the generalization error (using any cost function) using test dataset.

 ### Kfolds

 <h1 align="center">